Direct-Effect Risk Minimization for Domain Generalization: Preliminaries

 where $R^{e}(h)$ is the risk of predictor $h$ in environment $e$. {We argue that the model learning the stable direct effects is robust when the environment changes, which satisfies equation \ref{def_of_ood}.} To enable the model to learn the direct effects in the data, it is desirable to cut off the pathway between $Z$ and $Y$ so that they are independent.
-To this end, we consider a balanced distribution over each domain, defined as follows:
+To this end, we designed a novel framework with improved training process and model selection.